MerchantBanker.ca

 Phase 1: Independent Review / Readiness Assessment

-Assess the company’s financial quality, operational maturity, food-safety readiness, capacity, customer concentration, management depth, and transaction risks.
+Assess the company’s financial quality, operational maturity, food-safety readiness, production capacity, customer concentration, management depth, succession risk, working-capital behaviour, and transaction risks.

 Phase 2: Structure and Value Engineering

-Determine whether the opportunity is best positioned as a sale, acquisition, recapitalization, vendor-financed transition, management buyout, growth capital raise, or strategic partnership.
+Determine whether the opportunity is best positioned as a sale, acquisition, recapitalization, vendor-financed transition, management buyout, growth capital raise, strategic partnership, or staged platform build.

 Phase 3: Prospectus / CIM-Lite and Data Room Preparation

-Prepare buyer-credible and lender-readable documentation, including financial analysis, operational assessment, customer/channel overview, production capacity, food-safety documentation, capex review, and growth thesis.
+Prepare buyer-credible and lender-readable documentation, including financial analysis, operational assessment, customer/channel overview, production capacity, food-safety documentation, capex review, working-capital review, and growth thesis.

 Phase 4: Buyer, Lender, or Investor Process

-Approach qualified parties based on strategic fit, financing capability, confidentiality, and transaction readiness.
+Approach qualified parties based on strategic fit, financing capability, confidentiality, seriousness, sector relevance, and transaction readiness.

 Phase 5: LOI-to-Close Support

-Support diligence, financing, structure negotiation, risk mitigation, lender questions, buyer review, and closing coordination, with legal, tax, accounting, and valuation professionals retained where required.
+Support diligence, financing, structure negotiation, risk mitigation, lender questions, buyer review, professional coordination, and closing execution, with legal, tax, accounting, valuation, and securities professionals retained where required.

 This structure keeps MerchantBanker.ca advisory-first and disciplined while maintaining clear boundaries around regulated legal, tax, accounting, valuation, and securities matters.